manuth/NPMPackageEditor/README.md

 ##### Editing Dependencies
 Handling dependencies is the key feature of this package.
-Dependencies are represented by a class that allows you to easily add, remove, set and manage dependencies:
+Dependencies are represented by a class that allows you to easily add, remove, set and manage dependencies.
+The dependencies of the `Package` class are ordered alphabetically out of the box.

 ```ts
 import { Package } from "@manuth/package-json-editor";